redstrate/Astra/README.md

 * Saving username and/or password.
 These are saved per-profile, and are encrypted using your system wallet.
 * Encrypted game argument support similiar to what XIVQuickLauncher and the official ffxivboot already does.
 * Enable several (Linux) Wine-specific performance enhancements such as enabling Esync.
+* You have a **Watchdog** available to help you through queues.
+  * Only works on X11 and Linux (at the moment)
+  * Will send you a notification on any change in the login queue. (moving up, logged in, lobby error, etc)
+  * Can view your spot in the queue easily by using the system tray icon.

 ## Usage
 Pre-compiled binaries are not (yet) available, so you must compile from source.
 Please see the relevant